 challenge him on some simple requests like slowing and eventually holding that softness as I slow down my pace in a walk and a stop.

 I’ll gradually over time increase the degree of difficulty challenging him but never being afraid to step backwards in my lessons when needed.

 If it isn’t working so well for you remember don’t think about working on your horse.
 He already knows how to drop his head.
 He

 does it all day long without you.
 We are just trying to get it to become his idea when it’s our idea also.
 Think about working on yourself

 so you can learn this feel and timing.
 This is something that takes a little time and practice.
 People are sometimes afraid of

-one yet that didn’t agree wit me about the importance of achieving softness as a means of moving forward in their relationship with their horses.
+never met one yet that didn’t agree with me about the importance of achieving softness as a means of moving forward in their relationship with their horses.